JPMorgan BetaBuilders Europe ETF BBEU

 Rated on Published on

-null Morningstar Manager Research
+null Morningstar Automated Analysis

 Process

-The investment seeks investment results that closely correspond, before fees and expenses, to the performance of the Morningstar® Developed Europe Target Market Exposure IndexSM.
+The investment strategy as stated in the prospectus is: the investment seeks investment results that closely correspond, before fees and expenses, to the performance of the Morningstar® Developed Europe Target Market Exposure IndexSM.
 The fund will invest at least 80% of its assets in securities included in the underlying index.
-The underlying index is a free float adjusted market capitalization-weighted index which consists of equity securities from developed European countries or regions, including: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland and the United Kingdom.
+The underlying index is a free float adjusted market capitalization-weighted index which consists of equity securities from developed European countries or regions, including: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom.

 Rated on Published on